 There are some signs that can give away your body's preferred fuel with some certainty.

-If your diet consists of pasta, cereals, and grains, your blood sugar rises high with every meal, causing the hormone insulin to rise as well to escort that sugar (glucose) into the liver, muscle, and fat cells .
+According to a study published in the National Library of Medicine, if your diet consists of pasta, cereals, and grains, your blood sugar rises with every meal, causing the hormone insulin to rise as well to escort that sugar (glucose) into the liver, muscle, and fat cells .

 But a few hours after a meal, insulin usually drops too much, making you feel hungry, tired, cranky, and irritable.

-As a result, you struggle to lose weight and especially fat stored in the midsection.
+As a result, you struggle to lose weight, especially fat stored in the midsection.

 The more calories you get from nuts, seeds, meat, vegetables, and fruits, the more your blood glucose stays in check, keeping your energy levels stable and allowing your body to use predominantly fat as a fuel.